uoft-csc320/misty-water-effect/STUDENT.md

 ![misty0](media/figure0.png)

-@estheroate: usually done with a burst of 20+ images
+The misty water effect can be created by taking a burst of (usually) 20+ images, and then doing a per pixel average.

+The students' task is to generate all of the figures needed for the visualizations.

 ### Organization